-It forces you to think about specific customer needs and pain points and what you need to do to fix them.
-You define clear touchpoints and identify clear jobs to be done which help customers at each stage.
+It forces you to think about specific customer needs and pain points and how to fix them.
+You define clear touchpoints and identify clear jobs to be done to help customers at each stage.

 You get a clear picture of how to link different activities together with clear calls to action.
 You meet the customer’s needs and pain points at each stage, so their overall journey runs more smoothly.
 That makes for a better customer experience and happier, more loyal customers.